myeon9h/PlanRAG/README.md

-# PlanRAG: A Plan-then-Retrieval Augmented Generation Technique for Decision-makings
+# PlanRAG: An Iterative Plan-then-Retrieval Augmented Generation for Generative Large Language Models as Decision Makers

 Our contents are provided under the MIT license.

 ***
 ## Setup
-### Database (Neo4j)
+### Databases
+#### 1. Graph database
-Our baselines (Single-turn RAG, Iterative RAG and PlanRAG) use Neo4j as a tool for accessing Labeled Property Graph (LPG) data in Decision QA datasets.
+Our RAG-based decision makers use Neo4j as a tool to access Labeled Property Graph (LPG) data in DQA benchmark.
-Therefore, you should prepare it with the following commands and instructions:
+Therefore, you should prepare Neo4j with the following commands and instructions:
 ```bash
 # Ubuntu
 sudo apt update